WRansohoff/STM32_LiPo_Example/README.md

 * There's no "heartbeat" LED, and it's nice to have at least one user-controlled LED on a board for all kinds of reasons.
 For one thing, there's no way for the board to indicate that it has a low battery.

 * I need to polish a simple test firmware which reads the battery voltage and prints it out over UART every few seconds.

+* It's usually silly to use a linear voltage regulator in a simple battery-powered application, because you waste a bunch of power.
+Using a buck converter would be a better choice here.